-At this time, the Company has no definitive plans for the development of its domestic mining assets.
+At this time, the Company has no definitive plans for the development of its domestic mining assets near Pioche, Nevada.
 It periodically receives proposals from outside parties who are interested in possibly developing or using certain assets.
 Management does not anticipate making any significant domestic mining capital expenditures.
 Recent investigation by the Company suggests the highest and best use of the property may be for residential and commercial real estate development versus accessibility of the minerals.
+However, the recent real estate crisis prompted the Company to re-evaluate its holding and record an impairment charge of approximately \$496,000 in 2008.

 To compensate for the loss of Mr. Crichton in December 2007 as President and Board member of Pioche representing ARSD, Mr. Carter was appointed President of Pioche and Mr. Goehringer joined the Board of Pioche in January 2008.
-At the same time, the Board agreed to move Pioche toward the sale of assets and to generate whatever cash might be possible over time.
+At the same time, the Board of Pioche agreed to move Pioche toward the sale of assets and to generate whatever cash might be possible over time.